r2unit/go-frontend/docs/remote-repos-workflow.md

-# Remote Repositories Workflow
+# Frontend Workflow

 This document explains the GitHub Workflow that builds frontend applications using templates, assets, pages, and configuration from remote repositories under the `/r2unit/` user.

 ## Overview

-The `build-from-remote-repos.yml` workflow is designed to:
+The `build-frontend-workflow.yml` workflow is designed to:

 1. Build the Go framework code
 2. Use templates, assets, pages, and configuration from multiple remote repositories